San Jose de Buan

-San Jose de Buan, officially the Municipality of San Jose de Buan (Bungto han San Jose de Buan; Bayan ng San Jose de Buan), is a 4th class municipality in the province of Samar, Philippines.
+San Jose de Buan, officially the Municipality of San Jose de Buan (Bungto han San Jose de Buan; Bayan ng San Jose de Buan), is a municipality in the province of Samar, Philippines.
 According to the 2020 census, it has a population of 7,767 people.

-San Jose de Buan was a municipal District Gandara from 1948 to 1969, when it was converted into a municipality.
+San Jose de Buan was a municipal district of Gandara from 1948 to 1969, when it was converted into a municipality.

 Geography

+San Jose de Buan is an elevated municipality due to is location on the Huraw Mountain Ranges.

 Barangays

 San Jose de Buan is politically subdivided into 14 barangays.
+Each barangay consists of puroks and some have sitios.